 Is Google Hogging Your Search Traffic?

 According to Jumpshot, in the first quarter of 2019, a period during which Google received over 150 billion search queries, it sent approximately 6 percent of searches to Alphabet-owned websites.
-It also solved approximately 49 percent of searches on the results page (i.e., the user didn’t click on any of the results).
+It also solved approximately 49 percent of searches on the results page, i.e., the user didn’t click on any of the results (By June 2019, over half of searches were zero-click searches).
 Additionally, about 7 percent of search clicks went to paid results.

 So how many queries resulted in the user clicking on a non-Alphabet-owned website?
 About 45 percent.